sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 docker compose up
 ```

-In the repository you also have a *.env* file that sends up username/passwords for the different services.
+In the repository you also have a *.env* file that sets up username/passwords for the different services.

 ## Configuration
 If you start the applications, the default configuration is used.
-The configuration for the server is [here](https://github.com/sitespeedio/onlinetest/blob/main/server/config/default.yaml) and testrunner [here](https://github.com/sitespeedio/onlinetest/blob/main/testrunner/config/default.yaml).
+The configuration for the server is [here](https://github.com/sitespeedio/onlinetest/blob/main/server/config/default.yaml) and for the test runner [here](https://github.com/sitespeedio/onlinetest/blob/main/testrunner/config/default.yaml).

-You can (and should) override that configuration by command line parameters or you can replace the configuration by using your own configuration file.
-Take a copy of the default ones and reconfigure it the way you need it.
+You can (and should) override that configuration with command line parameters, or you can replace the configuration by using your own configuration file.
+Take a copy of the default ones and reconfigure them the way you need.

 ### YAML / JSON
 The configuration files can be YAML or JSON.
 Using a configuration file should be your first choice.

-You can feed a configuration file use the command line: `--config`.
+You can provide a configuration file using the command line: `--config`.

-When configuring the testrunner, the configuration will be validated and if the configuration is broken, the testrunner will not start.
-Look at the log and hopeful you will get a helpful message to fix what's broken.
+When configuring the test runner, the configuration will be validated.
+If the configuration is broken, the test runner will not start.
+Check the log for a helpful message to fix what's broken.

 ### Command line override